12 January 2018

 Speaking about the winning entry, BT Young Scientist Judge and Chair of the Biological and Ecological Sciences Category Professor John O’Halloran, commented; “This is a really exciting project which explores the possibility of the blackberry leaf extract’s ability to control harmful bacteria.
 The unexpected findings deliver a unique approach to killing bacteria using natural plant active ingredients.
 The rigour of the approach adopted by Simon set his project apart from competitors and made him our overall winner.

-Simon selected nine locally sourced plants such as asparagus, nettles and blackberries to test for the presence of chemicals which could potentially be used to control bacterial infection.
+Simon selected nine locally sourced plants such as asparagus, nettles and blackberries to test for the presence of chemicals that could potentially be used to control bacterial infection.
 The leaves of the blackberry plant were shown to contain a chemical which prevented the growth of different bacteria”.

 The award for Group winner went to James Knoblauch, Harry Knoblauch and Oran O’Donoghue, all aged 16 and 5th year students from St. Brendan’s College Killarney, Co.
 Kerry for their project entitled ‘An Investigation into Conformity and How Minorities Influence it’.
 The students were in the Social and Behavioural Category at Senior level.
 In two controlled psychology experiments, the project demonstrated how one person can influence the behaviour of others, using a unique approach to studying group dynamics, focusing on the influence of an individual within a group setting.